iawia002/lux/README.md

 # Annie

-👾 A simple and clean video downloader built with Go
+👾 A fast, simple and clean video downloader built with Go

 ```console
  Site:    抖音 douyin.com